 Potential students include teachers, teacher trainers, material or curriculum developers, and other professionals who work in the area of second/foreign language education, either in the state sector or in private language institutes at primary, secondary or tertiary levels.

-- Foundations of TESOL Methodology (pre-experience) OR Innovations in TESOL Methodology (post-experience)
+- Foundations of TESOL Professional Practice OR Professional Practice in TESOL

 - Sociolinguistics of English as a Global Language

 - Spoken Interaction